-Service providers for children with disability, autism or other additional needs
+Services for children with disability, autism or ADHD

-The best service providers for your child will be the ones who meet your child’s specific needs.
+The best services for your child will be the ones that meet your child’s and family’s needs.
+They’ll also be a good practical fit for your family.

-If your child has only just been diagnosed with disability, autism or other additional needs, our disability services guide can help you understand the system.
-And remember that the National Disability Insurance Scheme (NDIS) can help children with disability before and after diagnosis.
+If your child has only just been diagnosed with disability, autism, ADHD or other additional needs, our disability services guide can help you understand the system.
+Remember that the National Disability Insurance Scheme (NDIS) can help children with disability before and after diagnosis.
 You can phone the NDIS on 1800 800 110.

-When you’re choosing service providers, it’s good to meet providers in person.
-You can often get more information this way, plus a better sense of whether service professionals are really listening to you and trying to understand your needs and goals.
+When you’re choosing services, it’s good to meet service professionals in person.
+You can often get more information this way, plus a better sense of whether service professionals are listening to you and your child and trying to understand child’s needs and goals.
 If you can’t meet in person, telehealth can be good too.

-It’s OK to visit services more than once before choosing, or to ask to meet with several different professionals within a service.
+It’s OK to visit services more than once before choosing or ask to meet with several professionals within a service.

-You can work out which disability service providers meet your child’s needs by thinking and asking about:
+You can work out which services meet your child’s needs by thinking and asking about:

 - service provision